Note: This has been updated with new considerations for customizing Yammer in 2020.

-And they’re right.
-You cannot really “customize” your Yammer network, or any other SaaS solution for that matter.
-When you deploy a Yammer network, you’re receiving the economies of scale of a SaaS solution.
+While “deep” customizations are not in the cards (i.e., users cannot use html to update the look of their group), there are some great new options for enhancing the look and branding of your Yammer network to make it feel more like your company brand.
+And let’s face it, when you deploy a Yammer network, you’re receiving the economies of scale of a SaaS solution.
 This means that your company, alongside thousands of other companies, are getting the exact same product delivered on-demand.
 This is why Yammer and other SaaS tools are relatively inexpensive compared to truly customizable solutions like Jive or Tibbr.
 You’re paying (or not, depending on your license) for a simple, scalable solution that can be easily updated and maintained by the vendor who is coding, fixing bugs and sending you fresh updates all the time.
 What you lack in customization, you make up for in quick updates and not having to deal with the overhead of custom code.
 With Yammer, you’re investing in simplicity.

 What you CAN DO is “personalize” your Yammer network.
 Yammer offers many tools inside the product that give you the ability to make it look and feel like your own company’s product.
 No, it will not be absent of the term “Yammer,” but that is just how solutions in the cloud tend to work.